jimburton/CI646-SOLID/README.md

     You are going to move some of this persistence-related code into an interface in order to support the *Interface Segregation Principle*.
 In the package `CI646.books`, create an interface called `BookPersister`.
 This interface should extend the `Serializable` interface.
 Move the `read` method from the `Book` class to the new interface (note this is only possible because `read` is a static method).

-Declare the `read` method in the interface but don’t define it.
+    Declare the `save` method in the interface but don’t define it.
 That is, the interface should contain this
 line: